frenck/spook/documentation/template_functions/fnmatch.md

 False
 ```

-### Case sensitive matching
+### Case-sensitive matching

-By default, the `fnmatch` function is not case sensitive.
+By default, the `fnmatch` function is not case-sensitive.
 This means that `spook` and `Spook` are considered the same.
-If you want to make the function case sensitive, set the `case_sensitive` parameter to `True`.
+If you want to make the function case-sensitive, set the `case_sensitive` parameter to `True`.

 ```{code-block} python
 :linenos: